If you missed this webinar, you can watch it here: Pros & Cons of 3D Printing Metal Components

 - Cost of production including material cost, machine time, labor, and secondary ops

 - Innovation surplus generated by getting better products to market faster

 - Development costs associated with moving metal 3D printing to production

 There are a number of other key financial metrics that factor into building a winning business case.
 The webinar will come with a worksheet handout to participants so they can calculate the business case to see if it can succeed in production.

-To get the worksheet and learn more about the four secrets to success, sign up for the webinar now.
+To get the worksheet and learn more about the four secrets to success, watch the webinar now.